 ✏️ Recipe creation

-That’s why this new and improved blondie recipe is an update for chewy gooey blondie goodness!
-These blondies are beautifully soft and are somewhere between a cookie and a tray bake cake.
+These white choc and raspberry blondies are beautifully soft and are somewhere between a cookie and a tray bake.

-This blondie recipe calls for the following ingredients:
+This raspberry and white chocolate blondies recipe calls for the following ingredients:

 - Unsalted butter